ebardelli/website/content/posts/2026-06-21-enrollment-projections-webapp.md

 math: false
 ---

 Last February, I wrote about a [Monte Carlo approach to enrollment projections](https://ebardelli.com/posts/enrollment-projections/) that separates student survival from new-student generation and quantifies uncertainty instead of producing a single number.
-The methodology works, but it required running SQL queries manually, which can be difficult at times.
+The methodology works, but it required running SQL queries manually, which limited who could run it.

 So I built a tool that wraps the whole process in a browser interface.
 Upload your CALPADS files,[^1] click Run, and download an Excel workbook with the results.
 All analysis is done in your browser on your computer, so no student data is ever shared with the server.

+The webapp is free to use.
+If you want to let me know that you used it or if you have any questions, you can reach out at [hello@ebardelli.com](mailto:hello@ebardelli.com).

 [^1]: At the moment, the webapp accepts CALPADS 1.2 and CALPADS 1.18 reports or custom data uploaded following the [custom data format template](https://projections.ebardelli.com/enrollment-template.csv).